uwyo-mallet/Hybrid-Sorting-Optimization/README.md

    Open a web browser to [http://localhost:8050](http://localhost:8050) and you should be able to pick various parameters to visualize your results.

+### QST Supported Sorting Methods

+Supported sorting methods for QST.
+Essentially the possible options for `--method/-m`:

+#### No Threshold

+- `insertion_sort` - C++ iterative insertion sort using templates and a parameterized compare function.
+- `insertion_sort_c` - Pure C version of `insertion_sort` using `void` pointers.
+- `insertion_sort_c_swp` - Same as `insertion_sort_c` but uses a parameterized
+  swap function instead of preprocessor based bitwise swap (used in `qsort` in glibc).
+- `insertion_sort_asm` - Pure x86 assembly version of insertion sort.
+Only
+  supports `uint64_t`.
+- `qsort_sanity` - Literally just calls `qsort`.
+May be different methods internally depending on the compiler implementation.
+- `std` - Literally just calls `std::sort`.
+May be different methods internally depending on the compiler implementation.

+#### Threshold

+- `qsort_asm` - Pure x86 assembly version of glibc quicksort.
+Only supports
+  `uint64_t`. (_Currently broken and runs very slowly._)
+- `qsort_c` - Pure C version of quicksort ripped directly from glibc for the sake of consistency between compiler implementations.
+Also makes the threshold a parameter instead of a compile time constant.
+- `qsort_c_no_comp` - Same as `qsort_c` but has a hardcoded comparison
+  function for integers.
+- `qsort_c_sep_ins` - Same as `qsort_c` but uses a different insertion sort
+  routine for subarrays.
+- `qsort_c_swp` - Same as `qsort_c` but uses a parameterized swap function,
+  similar to `insertion_sort_c_swp`.
+- `qsort_cpp` - C++ version of quicksort.
+Contains all the same optimizations as quicksort from glibc, but uses modern language features such as templates.
+- `qsort_cpp_no_comp` - Same as `qsort_cpp` but has a hardcoded comparison
+  function for integers.

+More detailed information about the methods and the specific optimizations can be found in the generated doxygen docs, and directly in the source code.

 ## Docs

 All source code docs are auto-built with Doxygen.
 Install